awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 = 1.4.2 - TODO =

 * Fix: Added admin message when trying to activate Pro with Lite still active.
+* Tweak: Adjusted name of admin menu label to be shorter.

 = 1.4.1 - August 9, 2015 =